GovReady/govready-q/docs/source/deploy_docker.md

 ### Quickstart Notes and Common Issues

-Your GovReady-Q site may not load immediately while GovReady-Q initializes your database for the first time.
+Your GovReady-Q site will not load immediately, as GovReady-Q initializes your database for the first time.
 Wait for the site to become available.

-Because of HTTP Host header checking, you must use `localhost` to access the site or another hostname if configured using the `--address` option documented below.
+Because of HTTP Host header checking, you must use `localhost` to access the site, or another hostname if configured using the `--address` option documented below.

 If the site does not come up, check the container logs for an error message:

 	docker container logs govready-q

-The Q database is only persisted within the container by default.
+By default, the Q database is only persisted within the container.
 The database will persist between `docker container stop`/`docker container start` commands, but when the container is removed from Docker (i.e. using `docker container rm`) the Q data will be destroyed.
-See the _Persistent database_ section below for connecting to a database outside of the container.
+See the _Persistent database_ section below for connecting to a persistent database outside of the container.

 The default Govready-Q instance cannot send email or receive comment replies until it is configured to use a transactional mail provider like Mailgun -- see below.